-Jiří Kratochvil’s books have been published in 15 languages (Spanish, German, French, Italian, Bulgarian, Slovenian, Russian, Croatian, Hungarian, Serbian, Polish, Arabian, Dutch, Belarussian and Japanese).
+Jiří Kratochvil’s books have been published in 18 languages (English, Spanish, German, French, Italian, Russian, Japanese, Arabian, Bulgarian, Slovenian, Croatian, Hungarian, Serbian, Polish, Dutch, Belarussian, Macedonian and Latvian.
+Rights have been sold to Ukraine, too.

 The author has received many domestic literary prizes: